Log-in-off/Zettelkasten/Zettelkasten_english/Preposition_of_time.md

 **past** is used to express time that has gone by.
 - Often it means too much time after special time. (too late)
 	- example
-		- By now, it is past the the time to make a decision.
+		- By now, it is past the time to make a decision.
-		- He finish work past 8 PM.
+		- He finished work past 8 PM.
 - Telling Time
 	- example
 		- It's ten past six.
 (6:10)